 Master's Degrees in CIS

 As a computer information science or computer information systems (CIS) student in a graduate program, you can learn about programming, network architecture and security.
 Review your degree options and the prerequisites for enrollment.
 Find out more about what you'd learn during a master's-level program in CIS.
-Schools offering Business Information Systems degrees can also be found in these popular choices.

 What Kinds of Master's Degrees Can I Earn in CIS?